 Wage Assignments and Deductions for Health Insurance

 All orders for child support must include a wage and earnings assignment requiring the noncustodial parent's employer to deduct child support payments from the noncustodial parent's salary or wages.
 An order to deduct health insurance premiums for the child(ren) may also be ordered.

 Modification of Child Support Orders

-If the noncustodial parent is laid off, she/he should immediately notify the DCSS.
+If the noncustodial parent is laid off, they should immediately notify the DCSS.
 The noncustodial parent can request a review for modification of the support order.
-If the custodial parent allows the child(ren) to visit or live with the noncustodial parent on a long-term or permanent basis, the noncustodial parent should immediately take action to have his/her support order terminated or modified by the court.
-The noncustodial parent may request that the order be modified, but he/she should also contact the DCSS to discuss the situation.
-As long as there is a current support order requiring the noncustodial parent to pay support, unless the noncustodial parent takes immediate action, he/she may be required to pay support even if the the child(ren) are living with him/her.
+If the custodial parent allows the child(ren) to visit or live with the noncustodial parent on a long-term or permanent basis, the noncustodial parent should immediately take action to have their support order terminated or modified by the court.
+The noncustodial parent may request that the order be modified, but they should also contact the DCSS to discuss the situation.
+As long as there is a current support order requiring the noncustodial parent to pay support, unless the noncustodial parent takes immediate action, they may be required to pay support even if the child(ren) are living with them.

 Failure to Pay Child Support